basp/yuki/README.md

 Which should help with the enormous type verbosity that can sometimes crop when dealing with C# in a functional way.

+# finishing up
+TODO: finish up the version command

+# templates
+This section will explain how Yuki deals with text templates which are an important part of the core design.

+Text templates implement the `ITextTemplate` interface which has a single method `Option<string,Exception> Format()`.
+One thing to notice is that The `Format` method takes no arguments.
+That means that templates are lightweight and cannot (or should) be mutated after instantiation.

+In other words, it's expected that the `Format` method is idempotent, it will return the same results every time.
+And even though no part of Yuki really depends on this *gentlemens agreement* nor is it enforced you should take care to follow it anyway.